muhme/joomla-branches-tester/README.md

 It is assumed that your current working directory is `joomla-branches-tester` all the time.

 :point_right: For the complete list of all scripts see [scripts/README.md](scripts/README.md).

+The scripts contain *hacks* and a bit of magic for all the fluffiness, enjoy reading the comments.

 ### Notes